 I beg your indulgence.
-I am going to get to the vacation thing, but first a few other thoughts to put this all in context.
+I will get to the vacation thing, but first, a few other thoughts to put this all in context.

-We are told, I think correctly, that to be great leaders we need to build a safe environment for our people.
-What that means is that everyone is treated with dignity and respect even when mistakes are made — as they inevitably will be.
-We are likewise told that we cannot tolerate bullying, harassment or bigotry in the workplace.
-We heartless, compassion-less business folks are told that it is good for our bottom line — since “we” often demonstrate that is all we care about.
+Pundits tell us, I think correctly, that to be great leaders, we need to build a safe environment for our people.
+That means that everyone is treated with dignity and respect even when they make mistakes — as they inevitably will be.
+People also tell us that we cannot tolerate bullying, harassment, or bigotry in the workplace.
+They tell us heartless, compassion-less business folks that it is best for our bottom line — since “we” often demonstrate that is all we care about most.

-We know that trust (trust between humans means that I get that you authentically have my best interests at heart, not just your own.) is critical for teamwork, collaboration and safe environments.
-Trust is also critical for any significant business transaction.
+We know that trust (trust between humans means that I get that you authentically have my best interests at heart, not just your own.) is critical for teamwork, collaboration, and safe environments.
+Trust is also essential for any significant business transaction.

 Values and Purpose

-We know from all the latest studies and surveys that to achieve higher levels of employee engagement — and thus a high performing organization — we need to make sure that employees have autonomy, mastery and purpose.
-Purpose that is greater than profitability.
+We know from all the latest studies and surveys that to achieve higher employee engagement levels — and thus a high performing organization — we need to make sure that employees have autonomy, mastery, and purpose — one that is greater than profitability.

-This brings me to the vacation thing.
+That brings me to the vacation thing.
 The MBA company has read about the studies saying that employees are more productive if they get time off to relax and “re-charge.”
 So they are interested in people taking vacations for purposes of the metrics — improved productivity and getting liabilities (accruing vacation benefit costs) off the balance sheet.
-The Relationship company is of a mind that the reason people work is to support their families and fund vacations where they can spend some extended time with their loved ones.
-Any benefits to the organization derived from a re-charged and relaxed employee are secondary; though of course welcome.
+The Relationship company is of a mind that people work to support their families and fund vacations where they can spend some extended time with their loved ones.
+Any benefits to the organization derived from a re-charged and relaxed employee are secondary, though welcome.

-It seems clear to me that when a company turns into an MBA company (where the “reason for being” is to make the numbers) the decisions, ethics and longevity of that company are in jeopardy.
-The vacation issue is but one of many indication that a company is focused on the wrong things.
+It seems clear to me that when a company turns into an MBA company (where the “reason for being” is to make the numbers), the decisions, ethics, and longevity of that company are in jeopardy.
+The vacation issue is but one of many indications that a company’s leadership focuses on the wrong things.

-Intention matters.
-In fact, it is critical.
-If our intention is to use people to make the numbers, then we are asking people to live to work.
-If we have an intention to put people first and let profits and products or services follow, then our organizations will in turn be mostly happy and healthy and sustainable.
+Intention matters; it is critical.
+If we intend to use people to make the numbers, we ask people to live to work.
+If we intend to put people first and let profits and products or services follow, our organizations will be most happy, healthy, and sustainable.

 What if we all converted our companies to B-Corps (Benefit Corporations)?
-What if our company’s charter had a stated goal of benefiting society in some measurable way?
+And, what if our company’s charter had a stated goal of benefiting society in some measurable way?
 What if we had a purpose greater than profit for our organization?